archusXIV/mpv-playlists-manager/README.md

 outputs that let you choose desired audio/video formats, if you want an automatic terminal resizing just install [wmctrl](http://tripie.sweb.cz/utils/wmctrl/) an the script will take care of that for you.
+If you're a tiling window manager user, make it float or give it more room in the stack.
 ```
 wmctrl -r :ACTIVE: -e 5,-1,-1,1190,685
         -----------   -- -- -- --- ---